pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-1-5964.md

 <!-- "What is new with MAAS 3.1" -->

-We are happy to announce that MAAS 3.1.1 is now available.
-This release provides some [additional bug fixes](#heading--MAAS-3-1-1-bug-list).
+We are happy to announce that MAAS 3.1 is now available.
+This release provides new features and critical bug fixes.

 <a href="#heading--cumulative-summary"><h3 id="heading--cumulative-summary">Cumulative summary of MAAS 3.1 features and fixes</h3></a>